tosin2013/healthcare-ml-genetic-predictor/docs/README.md

 ## 📚 Documentation Framework

 This documentation follows the **Diátaxis framework** to provide comprehensive coverage for developers, operators, and users of the Healthcare ML Genetic Prediction system.
-The documentation is optimized for **Augment Code** environments with context-aware recommendations and AI-assisted development workflows.

 ## 🎯 Documentation Types